 You may wish to learn some stress management techniques and set goals for yourself.
 These skills may be covered in life-skills training.
 Controlling the stress you experience and setting achievable goals can help your daily life to be satisfying and fulfilling.

-Douglas Severance, Family Medicine, answeredYou can manage your undifferentiated schizophrenia on a daily basis by taking your medication as directed.
+Douglas Severance, MD, Family Medicine, answeredYou can manage your undifferentiated schizophrenia on a daily basis by taking your medication as directed.
 Take note of any changes in your behavior and try to avoid situations that may trigger your symptoms.
 Do not abuse alcohol or drugs, and take steps to reduce stress in your life.
 Talk to your doctor about other techniques to cope with and manage your symptoms.